MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-azure-spatial-anchors.md

 ## Next Development Checkpoint

-If you're following the Unreal development checkpoint journey we've laid out, you're in the midst of exploring the MRTK core building blocks.
-From here, you can proceed to the next building block:
+If you're following the Unreal development journey we've laid out, you're in the midst of exploring the MRTK core building blocks.
+From here, you can continue to the next building block:

 > [!div class="nextstepaction"]
 > [Spatial mapping](unreal-spatial-mapping.md)